Revisiting Tree Canonization using polynomials: Labelled tree canonization

 Since the colouring is uniquely determined by the colouring of $R$, the indexing of the vertices of the root clique node, and the tree decomposition $\T$ which is isomorphism invariant, it follows that the entire vertex colouring is preserved by isomorphisms which preserve the colours of vertices in the root node of the decomposition tree. \end{proof}

-With this colouring, generated as above by a colouring $col$ of $R$, we label nodes of $\T$ as follows: the $(k+1)$-clique nodes are labelled $k+2$, the $k$-cliques are labelled by the colour missing in it, and if the root node is specially marked $r$.
+With this colouring, generated as above by a colouring $col$ of $R$, we label nodes of $\T$ as follows: the $(k+1)$-clique nodes are labelled $k+2$, the $k$-cliques are labelled by the colour missing in it, and the root node is specially marked $r$.
 Let $\T_{col}$ denote this labelled tree rooted at $r$.
 We give it as input to the labelled tree canonization routine to obtain a candidate canon.
 We select the `smallest' canon obtained from the different ($(k+1)!$ many) proper colourings of $R$.
-This completes the proof of: \begin{theorem}[\cite{ADKK12}] $k$-trees can be canonized in $\Log$. \end{theorem}
+This completes the proof of: